Identifying Retail Leasing Talent

 Potential to revolutionize hiring

-In the world of psychometric assessment, industry is served by a myriad of tools designed to categorize and slot an individual’s personality into an understandable quadrant or color code.
+In the world of psychometric assessment, industry is served by a myriad of tools designed to categorize and slot an individual’s personality into an understandable quadrant or colour code.
 It’s a confusing array of choices for the layperson.
 Even the categorization is perplexing:

-• Category 1 assessments are often clinical based, highly accurate and designed to provide the user with decisive options without having met the candidate;
+• Category 1 assessments are often clinical-based, highly accurate and designed to provide the user with decisive options without having met the candidate.

 Predictive Validity of the Retail Study